Innovation and collaborative, synchronized program management for new programs

 “Those lengthy time schedules did not meet the requirements of a racing team,” says Liberati.
 “But through that experience we identified the Simcenter modal analysis and correlation solution with features and capabilities that suited our needs.”

-Simcenter from Siemens PLM Software helps companies handle product complexity by integrating advanced mechatronic simulation and testing solutions into their product development lifecycle.
+Simcenter from Siemens Digital Industries Software helps companies handle product complexity by integrating advanced mechatronic simulation and testing solutions into their product development lifecycle.

 Next to real-life measurements on the race track, the team also performs laboratory tests, where Ducati Corse adopted the compact yet versatile Simcenter SCADAS Mobile hardware to capture the data.
 In those tests, the component under scrutiny is excited with a hammer or shaker.
 For the racing team, it is crucial to implement a fast and easy testing procedure that delivers accurate results.
 It starts with quick but precise localization of the best excitation points.
 Ducati relies on LMS Virtual.Lab software, also part of the Simcenter portfolio, for pre-tests.